Total care

 Total care is where long-term care facilities for residents are responsible for meeting all the needs of a resident.
 While some residents receiving so-called total care may be able to independently meet all or some of their needs for their activities of daily living without the assistance of a caregiver, the facility and its staff have the duty of monitoring the resident to be sure s/he is having those needs met.

 The term "total care" is also used within long-term care facilities to refer to residents who need actual assistance in meeting all their needs in their activities of daily living.
 Those who need little or no assistance are referred to as "self care."

 Some facilities have special units reserved for those dependent on total care.
 Others specialize specifically in residents in need of total care.
 Some facilities cannot handle total care residents, and when one becomes needy of such care, the facility will transfer the resident to another facility.

 It is not uncommon for a resident to enter a facility able to meet one's needs independently, but later to come in need of total care.

-Many facilities will house total care residents in the less desirable parts of the buildings, such as upper floors or rear wings, and place the self care residents in better health near the entrance for a better impression.
+Many facilities will house total care residents in the less desirable parts of the buildings, such as basements, upper floors or rear wings, and place the self care residents in better health near the entrance for a better impression.
 This is considered to be controversial for the stigma it brings to such residents, though it does not necessarily mean substandard care.